 As an educator, there are so many items on our agenda to “get done”, that having time allotted for preschool science experiments tends to be few and far between.
 You may be thinking, “that would be fun to do but I don’t have the materials,” or “if only I had more time to devote to preparing and completing that.”
-If we all truly understood why science inquiry and exploration were so important, it wouldn’t be glossed over and we would be doing it WAY more!
+If we all truly understood why science inquiry and exploration were so important for the cognitive development of preschoolers, it wouldn’t be glossed over and we would be doing it WAY more!

 So, how can you make preschool science activities more meaningful for young kids?
 As you are listening to your young scientists talk with each other in class, pay close attention to what they are discussing.
 What recurring topics keep coming up?
 Are they really into trains?
 Are they really into animals?